-However, if it is recognized that the credits that you obtain at the university, etc., at which you study during your study abroad period are credits that are necessary for graduating from the School of Political Science and Economics, it is possible to count up to 1 year of studies abroad towards the "number of years of enrollment" at Waseda University and graduate in 4 to 4.5 years, including the period of your studies abroad.
+However, if it is recognized that the credits that you obtain at the host university are credits that are necessary for graduating from the School of Political Science and Economics, it is possible to count up to 1 year of studying abroad towards the "number of years of enrollment" at Waseda University and graduate in 4 to 4.5 years, including the period of your study abroad.

-(2) Customized Study Programs (CS), Double Degree Programs (DD), Consecutive Degree Programs (CD) The period during which the student studies abroad is counted towards the number of years of enrollment as he/she is considered as being enrolled at Waseda University in terms of the student register.
+(2) Customized Study Programs (CS), Double Degree Programs (DD)

+The period during which the student studies abroad is counted towards the number of years of enrollment as he/she is considered as being enrolled at Waseda University in terms of the student register.

-(3) Privately funded studies abroad
+(3) Privately Funded Study Abroad

 In principle, the period during which you study abroad is not counted towards the number of years of enrollment at Waseda University.
-However, if the credits that you obtain at the university, etc., at which you studied abroad are recognized as necessary for graduation from the School of Political Science and Economics, it is possible to count up to 1 year of studies abroad towards the "number of years of enrollment" at Waseda University and graduate in 4 or 4.5 years, including the period of your studies abroad.
+However, if the credits that you obtain at the host university are recognized as necessary for graduation from the School of Political Science and Economics, it is possible to count up to 1 year of studying abroad towards the "number of years of enrollment" at Waseda University and graduate in 4 or 4.5 years, including the period of your studies abroad.

-5. Transfer of Credits Obtained During the Period of Study Abroad
+5. Transfer of Credits Obtained During the Period of Studying Abroad